is a process used to separate or concentrate materials suspended

 centrifuge tube for the job - they can rupture at too high a

 speed.
-You will need special tubes for high force centrifugation.
+You may need special, high density tubes for high force

 4. Pre-cool the centrifuge and the rotor

 before use.
 Rotors should be stored in a refrigerator when possible.